Updated March 31, 2026

 - Workers' compensation is required in North Carolina for businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-- North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so contractors often need documentation ready before signing a project space or yard lease.
+- Most commercial leases in North Carolina require proof of general liability coverage, so contractors often need documentation ready before signing a project space or yard lease.

 - Policies are regulated by the North Carolina Department of Insurance, and buyers should confirm any needed endorsements for wind turbine installation insurance in North Carolina before work starts.